Capped Minters 101

 * **Start and Expiration Dates:** Adds the ability to arbitrarily set a start and expiration time for a capped minter.

-* **Pause and Cancel Operations:** Allows the admin to pause or fully cancel minting activities, providing a safeguard against unforeseen issues.
+* **Pause and Close Operations:** Allows the admin to pause or fully cancel minting activities, providing a safeguard against unforeseen issues.
 The admin can also assign other addresses to have the power to pause.

 * **Metadata:** Allows admin to set a custom metadata URI, allowing each minter to contained additional information related to connected token flows.